 As a former surf instructor, I’ve been applying sunscreen to my forehead, cheeks, and (pretty big) nose for decades.
 And I’ve always had three big problems with most sunscreens:

-- They’re not travel-friendly: Liquid sunscreen can’t fly carry on
+- They’re not travel-friendly: Liquid sunscreen can’t fly

 - They’re super obvious: Most zinc sunscreen looks like you smeared your face with paint, which is fine in the surf, but not great for walking tours

 - They get in your eye: I can’t handle sunscreen that runs when you swim or sweat

 Luckily, SunBum zinc sunscreen isn’t any of that.